dotnet/csharpstandard/standard/lexical-structure.md

 > Console.WriteLine(y.Length);
 > ```
 >
-> produces a compile-time warning (“dereference of a possible null reference”).
+> produces a compile-time warning (“as `x` is `null`”).
 The nullable state of `x` is tracked everywhere.
 A warning is issued when the warnings flag is enabled.
 >
 > *end example*